Ilario Bandini: 1950s racing opportunities in the United States

-Engineering evolutions
+Engineering developments

-The cars were designed in the corner of a garage and built by his brother Aurelio with a small trusted team, but it was Bandini himself who personally oversaw every aspect, from design to assembly to testing, whether on the bench, on the street, or on the track.
-From 1953, the bodywork was produced in-house, Meanwhile, the Crosley-sourced engines underwent a radical transformation: a new gear-driven DOHC head was fitted and a single Weber carburetor replaced the Dell'Orto.
-Rods, pistons, crankshaft, and sump were all replaced: all that remained of the original Crosley engine was the aluminium block.
+The cars were designed in the corner of a garage and built by his brother Aurelio with a small team, but Bandini oversaw every aspect, from design to assembly to testing.
+From 1953, the bodywork was produced in-house, A new gear-driven DOHC head was fitted to the Crosley-sourced engine and a single Weber carburetor replaced the Dell'Orto.
+Rods, pistons, crankshaft, and sump were all replaced; all that remained of the original Crosley engine was the aluminium block.

 1950s racing in Italy

 In 1953, the Bandini was adapted for new Italian racing regulations, which required fenders (mudguards) to be integrated into the body shell.
 Entered in the Mille Miglia, the 750 proved the World Sportscar Championship result at Sebring had been no fluke, but failed to finish in Forlì.
-Nevertheless, it was consistently placed in the top three at Salerno, Ascoli Piceno, Teramo, Macerata, Senigallia, Montenero Circuit, and the Consuma (Bologna) hillclimb, which concluded a successful fourth year in the Italian 750 cc championship.
+Nevertheless, it was consistently placed in the top three at Salerno, Ascoli Piceno, Teramo, Macerata, Senigallia, Montenero Circuit, and the Consuma (Bologna) hillclimb.

 Bandini with a 750 sport torpedo.

-At the Mille Miglia, Massimo Bondi driving a Bandini 750 finished an excellent ninth in his class, out of a field of 69 entrants.
-A further 13 entries by other driver teams would be undertaken by 1957 (including Zanini-Vitali, Tinazzo-Sintoni, Fouls-Pacitti, Camisotti-Sintoni and Garavini).
-Notably, in 1955, two years before the final 'true' Mille Miglia, the Bandini 750 shared by Rusconi and Sintoni had to retire after a refuelling fire at Florence, but not before having reached Rome in just 7 hours 35 minutes 30 seconds, which was more than an hour quicker than two years earlier.
+At the Mille Miglia, Massimo Bondi, driving a Bandini 750, finished ninth in his class, out of a field of 69 entrants.
+A further 13 entries by other driver teams were made by 1957 (including Zanini-Vitali, Tinazzo-Sintoni, Fouls-Pacitti, Camisotti-Sintoni and Garavini).
+In 1955, two years before the final 'true' Mille Miglia, the Bandini 750 shared by Rusconi and Sintoni had to retire after a refuelling fire at Florence, but not before having reached Rome in 7 hours 35 minutes 30 seconds, which was more than an hour quicker than two years earlier.

 Ilario Bandini in his 1100 with Cantelli at the start of the 1949 Mille Miglia.

-In 1954, production of the two seat sport torpedo continued alongside the new single seater Formula 3 car, for which an impressive 93 hp at 9,000 rpm was claimed.
+In 1954, production of the two-seat sport torpedo continued alongside the new single seater Formula 3 car, for which 93 hp at 9,000 rpm was claimed.
 A lowered centre of gravity was achieved by combining the gear box with the differential in a combined unit mounted across the rear axle.
-In 1957, following the success of Jaguar's C- and D-types at Le Mans in beginning in 1951, the brakes were upgraded to discs on all four wheels.
+In 1957, following the success of Jaguar's C- and D-types at Le Mans from in 1951, the brakes were upgraded to discs on all four wheels.
 This car came in second at the championship race at Forlì.
 Bandini also entered a two-seater at the same circuit in the sports category, but the car was forced to retire while lying third.
 He nevertheless won the Consuma 'climb, and placed third at the Compiano Vetto d'Enza.
-At this stage Ilario bought together his racing activities, his vehicle development and production, together with his dealership and service centre business into the "Gruppo sportivo Bandini" ("Bandini Sports Group").
+Bandini then combined his racing activities, vehicle development and production and dealership and service centre business into the "Gruppo sportivo Bandini" (Bandini Sports Group).